wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 }
 ```

 Taint directives are prefixed with either `@param-taint $parametername` or `@return-taint`.
-If there are multiple directives they can be separated by a comma. @param-taint is used for either marking how taint is transmited from the parameter to the methods return value, or when used with `exec_` directives, to mark places where parameters are outputted/executed. `@return-taint` is used to adjust the return value's taint regardless of the input parameters.
+If there are multiple directives they can be separated by a comma. `@param-taint` is used for either marking how taint is transmited from the parameter to the methods return value, or when used with `exec_` directives, to mark places where parameters are outputted/executed. `@return-taint` is used to adjust the return value's taint regardless of the input parameters.

 The type of directives include:
-* `exec_$TYPE` - If a parameter is marked as exec_$TYPE then feeding that parameter a value with $TYPE taint will result in a warning triggered.
+* `exec_$TYPE` - If a parameter is marked as `exec_$TYPE` then feeding that parameter a value with `$TYPE` taint will result in a warning triggered.
 Typically you would use this when a function that outputs or executes its parameter
 * `escapes_$TYPE` - Used for parameters where the function escapes and then returns the parameter.
 So `escapes_sql` would clear the sql taint bit, but leave other taint bits alone.
-* `onlysafefor_$TYPE` - For use in `@return-taint`, marks the return type as safe for a specific $TYPE but unsafe for the other types.
+* `onlysafefor_$TYPE` - For use in `@return-taint`, marks the return type as safe for a specific `$TYPE` but unsafe for the other types.
 * `$TYPE` - if just the type is specified in a parameter, it is bitwised AND with the input variable's taint.
-Normally you wouldn't want to do this, but can be useful when $TYPE is `none` to specify that the parameter is not used to generate the return value.
-In an @return this could be used to enumerate which taint flags the return value has, which is usually only useful when specified as `tainted` to say it has all flags.
+Normally you wouldn't want to do this, but can be useful when `$TYPE` is `none` to specify that the parameter is not used to generate the return value.
+In an `@return` this could be used to enumerate which taint flags the return value has, which is usually only useful when specified as `tainted` to say it has all flags.
 * `array_ok` - special purpose flag to say ignore tainted arguments if they are in an array.
 * `allow_override` - Special purpose flag to specify that that taint annotation should be overriden by phan-taint-check if it can detect a specific taint.

-The value for $TYPE can be one of htmlnoent, html, sql, shell, serialize, custom1, custom2, misc, sql_numkey, escaped, none, tainted, raw_param.
+The value for `$TYPE` can be one of `htmlnoent`, `html`, `sql`, `shell`, `serialize`, `custom1`, `custom2`, `misc`, `sql_numkey`, `escaped`, `none`, `tainted`, `raw_param`.
 Most of these are taint categories, except:
-* htmlnoent - like html but disable double escaping detection that gets used with html.
-When escapes\_html is specified, escaped automatically gets added to @return, and exec_escaped is added to @param.
-Similarly onlysafefor_html is equivalent to onlysafefor_htmlnoent, escaped.
+* `htmlnoent` - like `html` but disable double escaping detection that gets used with `html`.
+When `escapes_html` is specified, escaped automatically gets added to `@return`, and `exec_escaped` is added to `@param`.
+Similarly `onlysafefor_html` is equivalent to `onlysafefor_htmlnoent`, escaped.
-* none - Means no taint
+* `none` - Means no taint
-* tainted - Means all taint categories except special categories (equivalent to SecurityCheckPlugin::YES_TAINT)
+* `tainted` - Means all taint categories except special categories (equivalent to `SecurityCheckPlugin::YES_TAINT`)
-* escaped - Is used to mean the value is already escaped (To track double escaping)
+* `escaped` - Is used to mean the value is already escaped (To track double escaping)
-* sql_numkey - Is fairly special purpose for MW.
+* `sql_numkey` - Is fairly special purpose for MediaWiki.
 It ignores taint in arrays if they are for associative keys.
-* raw_param - To be used in conjunction with other taint types.
+* `raw_param` - To be used in conjunction with other taint types.
 Means that the parameter's value is considered raw, hence all escaping should have already taken place, because it's not meant to happen afterwards.
 It behaves as if the taint of the parameter would immediately be EXEC'ed

-The default value for @param-taint is `tainted` if its a string (or other dangerous type), and `none` if its something like an integer.
-The default value for @return-taint is `allow_override` (Which is equivalent to none unless something better can be autodetected).
+The default value for `@param-taint` is `tainted` if its a string (or other dangerous type), and `none` if its something like an integer.
+The default value for `@return-taint` is `allow_override` (Which is equivalent to none unless something better can be autodetected).

 Instead of annotating methods in your codebase, you can also customize
 phan-taint-check to have builtin knowledge of method taints.
 In addition